John-Nagle/serde-llsd/README.md

 the same data, which is roughly the same as what JSON can represent.
 Parsing and output functions are provided.

 ## Status
-XML and binary versions are implemented.
+XML, binary, and Notation versions are implemented.
-"Notation" will not be implemented at this time.

 Unit tests pass.
 Tested against Second Life asset servers and Open Simulator servers.
 Used by the Sharpview metaverse viewer.